sagemath/sage-archive-2023-02-01/src/doc/en/developer/manual_git.rst

 using the git protocol and write operations (push) using the ssh protocol (specified by the ``git@`` part).
-To use the ssh protocol you need to have a trac account and to set up your ssh public key as described in :ref:`section-trac-ssh-key`.
+To use the ssh protocol you need to have a trac account and to set up your ssh public key as described in `Trac authentication through SSH <http://doc.sagemath.org/html/en/developer/trac.html#trac-authentication-through-ssh>`_.
 Authentication is necessary if you want to upload anything to ensure that it really is from you.

 If you want to use ssh only, use these commands::